overhangio/tutor/docs/troubleshooting.rst

     docker run --rm hello-world

 If the above command does not work, you should fix your Docker installation.
-Some people will suggest to run Docker as root, or with ``sudo``; **do not do this**.
-Instead, what you should probably do is to add your user to the "docker" group.
+Some people will suggest running Docker as root, or with ``sudo``; **do not do this**.
+Instead, what you should probably do is add your user to the "docker" group.
 For more information, check out the `official Docker installation instructions <https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user>`__.

 .. _migrations_killed:

 "Running migrations...
 Killed!" / "Command failed with status 137: docker-compose"
 ----------------------------------------------------------------------------------

-Open edX requires at least 4 GB RAM, in particular to run the SQL migrations.
+Open edX requires at least 4 GB RAM, in particular, to run the SQL migrations.
 If the ``tutor local quickstart`` command dies after displaying "Running migrations", you most probably need to buy more memory or add swap to your machine.

 On macOS, by default, Docker allocates at most 2 GB of RAM to containers. ``quickstart`` tries to check your current allocation and outputs a warning if it can't find a value of at least 4 GB.
 You should follow `these instructions from the official Docker documentation <https://docs.docker.com/docker-for-mac/#advanced>`__ to allocate at least 4-5 GB to the Docker daemon.